This review may contain spoilers

 I honestly cried for so much of the main cast.
 It was hard not to every episode.
 I even cried for the brief scene with Shohei(Riju) Mizuki's father, when he felt like the least likely to have an emotive scene.
 Akane's loss of a child that hardly agreed with her felt so nuanced.
 Otake San(Akane) had so much depth in her performance.
 During all the scenes of overwhelming memory and guilt, I felt her emotions.
 The pot scene broke me.
 Paternal instinct and vanity feature heavily in this story.
 Sometimes when we try to protect the people we love, we make assertions about how they feel.
 But only they truly know how they feel about things.

 Yayoi's(Kasumi) character development I thought was the most interesting in this regard.
-She was thrust into a situation where she feels confliction with her own well being.
+She was thrust into a situation where she feels conflicted with her own well being.
 I respect that this drama allowed her to take the right step and not fall into a trope about love conquering obstacles.

 As the show plays out, it was increasingly hard to watch Yayoi's and Natsu's relationship.
 It was an important point about self awareness and self worth.
 Even though the relationship ended, I think the way in which it happened was thoughtful and endearing.
 It teaches us about the importance of listening and understanding everyone around us.

-That includes Tsuno San (Ikematsu).
+That also includes Tsuno San (Ikematsu).
 His character brought in such unique angle to the story, being one of unrequited love and respect.
-I loved how he was portrayed with such an earnesty.
+I loved how he was portrayed with such earnest.
 His intentions and interactions were for the people who never really thought they brought anything to any relationship they had.
 You feel bad for him but at the same time, you had respect for Mizuki's reasoning on not wanting a relationship.
 His character could of easily become a major enemy in the plot.
 However he was smartly used as a vehicle for trust.
 Someone who truly cared even if it meant he did not fit into a title.

 I think from the perspective of the show changes when you realize life is not so much about these titles.
 Everyone involved, whether it be blood related or not, raised Umi.
 We are the sum of our experiences and we should never take for granted those who helped us on our journey.
 No matter how much we thought we knew about that person or how little we think we know.
 It does not matter.
 They all changed us in ways we rarely think about.